pvcraven/web-development-class/source/semester_1/assignments/03_css/css.rst

 * Create styles with an id selector (feel free to update HTML with ids and classes as needed)
 * Create styles with a class selector
 * Create borders
-* Create a menu
+* Create a menu using the `W3Schools CSS Navigation Bar tutorial <https://www.w3schools.com/css/css_navbar.asp>`_.
-* Find the table in the website and style it
+* Find the table in the website and style it.
+Look at the `W3Schools table tutorial <https://www.w3schools.com/css/css_table.asp>`_.

 * Common problems to avoid: